jepusto/SingleCaseES/inst/shiny-examples/SCD-effect-sizes/markdown/Tau-BC.md

 #### Parameter definition

-Baseline-corrected Tau was proposed by @tarlow2017improved as an alternative to Tau-U that uses a different, more defensible approach to adjusting for a baseline time trend.
+Baseline-corrected Tau was proposed by Tarlow (2017) as an alternative to Tau-U that uses a different, more defensible approach to adjusting for a baseline time trend.
 The index can be calculated with or without conducting a pre-test for significance of the baseline phase time trend.